elliotmatson/Docker-Davinci-Resolve-Project-Server/README.md

 | BACKUP_KEEP_MONTHS | Number of daily backups to keep before removal.
 | TZ                | This is your timezone, here is [a list](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)|

+Once you have configured these settings, save your modified docker-compose.yml file and move on to installation!

 ## Installation